 What is the Waterways Survey?

 To-date hundreds of volunteer teams have participated in this survey across the island surveying their local river, canal and channels.
-A total of 599 waterway sites have been surveyed since 2006 and the map below shows the location of all of these 1km waterway sites.
+Over 600 waterway sites have been surveyed since 2006 and the map below shows the location of all of these 1km waterway sites.
 As you can see from the map, Daubenton’s bats have been recorded on all of the green dots.

 Can I help monitor Daubenton’s bat?